A real-analytic Jordan curve cannot bound infinitely many relative minima of area: The Gauss map and the -plane

 \section{The Gauss map and the $\w$-plane}

-Suppose that $\gamma$ is one of the numbers $\gamma_n$; that is, $\gamma$ is a number such that some of the roots $a_i$, $b_i$, or $s_i$ go to zero as $t^\gamma$, but not necessarily the least such number; thus the principal roots go to zero more slowly that $t^{\gamma}$.
-It might be that $\gamma = \gamma_1$, in which case the roots that go to zero as $t^\gamma$ are the principal roots; but we are also interested in the case when $\gamma > \gamma_1$.
-We introduce notation as follows:
+Suppose that $\gamma$ is one of the numbers $\gamma_n$; that is, $\gamma$ is a number such that some of the roots $a_i$, $b_i$, or $s_i$ go to zero as $t^\gamma$, but not necessarily the least such number.
+Roots that go to zero as some higher power of $t$ are called ``fast roots'', and ones that go to zero as a lower power of $t$ are called ``slow roots''.

-Thus if $\gamma = \gamma_1$, we have $Q = m$, $S = 2N$, $R = m+k$, and $K = k$.
+Thus if $\gamma = \gamma_1$, we have $Q = m$, $S = 2N$, and $R = m+k$.
 Recall that $z = a_i(t)$ are the zeroes of $A$ and $z = b_i(t)$ are the zeroes of $B$.
 We will generally be considering only one ``ring'' of roots at a time, and when we speak of $\alpha_i$, $\beta_i$, and $\zeta_i$, we have in mind those roots that go to zero as $t^\gamma$:

-We will refer to $a_i$, $b_i$, and $s_i$ that go to zero as lower powers of $t$ than $t^\gamma$ as ``slow'' roots, and those that go to zero as higher powers of $t$ as ``fast'' roots.
-We have